GauravRajIITKGP2023/Accenture-North-America---Data-Analytics-and-Visualization-Job-Simulation/README.md

 ## Skills
 Following are the skills involved in this whole simulation project.
 SQL can be used to join the tables and find the insights required.
 The same can be done with excel as well.
 I'll recomment to try both.
 Power Query can be utilized for data modelling and we can create report for the insight using Power BI/ Excel/ SQL

--Extra: MS Excel/Power BI/SQL
+- Extra: MS Excel/Power BI/SQL
--Communication
+- Communication
--Data Analysis
+- Data Analysis
--Data Modeling
+- Data Modeling
--Data Understanding
+- Data Understanding
--Data Visualization
+- Data Visualization
--Presentations
+- Presentations
--Project Planning
+- Project Planning
--Public Speaking
+- Public Speaking
--Storytelling
+- Storytelling
--Strategy
+- Strategy
--Teamwork
+- Teamwork

 ## Project Data Cleaning Approach Followed:
 1. **Data Understanding:**